-When older methods of hair restoration surgery are used, current techniques are performed improperly or, less commonly, when a patient is a poor healer, scarring may be excessive and may present a cosmetic problem.
+When older methods are used, current techniques are performed improperly, or less commonly when a patient is a poor healer, scarring may be excessive and may present a cosmetic problem.
 The scarring may be due to the plug itself (which invariably leaves a round white scar), it may be caused by the elevation or depression of grafts (seen with some slit and minigrafting techniques), or it may be due to a stretched or thickened donor scar.

 Scarring in the recipient area can be eliminated by keeping recipient sites very small.
 Sites less than 1.2 mm, such as those used in FUT and FUE, will not leave any visible marks.
 Scarring in the donor area can be minimized by meticulous closures, where the wound edges are perfectly approximated and are under little or no tension.
 Using an inert material to close the wound, such as stainless steel staples, also helps to minimize the destruction of hair follicles and the incidence of hair transplant scarring.